derektypist/working-tribute-page/README.md

 - Invoice
 - Information Sheet on De Haan Holiday Village

+In [First Internet 1997](pdf/first-internet-1997.pdf), for example, there is information about provider (on headed paper).

 Organising principle is timeline.

 An object array called timeline has the structure of the form: